ludoro/kalman_filter/README.md

 In terminal:

 For testing: cargo test

+Compiler: rustc 1.33.0

+Cargo: 1.33.0

+Dependencies:

+nalgebra = "0.17.2"

+approx = "0.3.1"

+num-traits = "0.2"

+The dependencies must be listed in the cargo.toml file.
+With the first build everything will be installed and compiled, pretty neat!

 For building: cargo build

 For running: cargo run

 If maximum performance is required, it is best to use the flag --release when building.